mjfrigaard/py-apps/bokeh/README.md

 pip install -r requirements.txt
 ```

-Ensure you have `streamlit` and the `palmerpenguins` dataset library installed.
-You can install them using `pip`.

 ## Import Libraries

 Load the necessary libraries: `pandas` is for data manipulation, `bokeh` is for interactive visualizations, and `palmerpenguins` to load the penguin dataset.